Indicator Report - Cardiovascular Disease: Heart Disease Deaths

-Why Is This Important?Diseases of the heart is the leading cause of death in New Mexico and is a major source of disability.
-In 2009, diseases of the heart accounted for over 20% of all deaths in New Mexico.
+Why Is This Important?Heart disease is the leading cause of death in New Mexico and accounts for over 20% of all deaths.

-DefinitionDiseases of the heart includes a variety of diseases and conditions that affect the heart, such as coronary heart disease and congestive heart failure.
+DefinitionDiseases of the heart includes a variety of diseases and conditions, such as coronary heart disease and congestive heart failure.

 How We Calculated the Rates

 Page Content Updated On 07/30/2013, Published on 10/13/2013